Biography

 GRAMMY® Award-winning conductor Cristian Măcelaru is the Music Director Designate of the Cincinnati Symphony Orchestra, where he leads his inaugural season as Music Director in 2025/26.
 Măcelaru holds the titles of Artistic Director of the George Enescu Festival and Competition, Music Director of the Orchestre National de France, Artistic Director and Principal Conductor of the Interlochen Center for the Arts’ World Youth Symphony Orchestra, Music Director and Conductor of the Cabrillo Festival of Contemporary Music and Chief Conductor of the WDR Sinfonieorchester in Cologne, where he will serve through the 2024/25 season and continue as Artistic Partner for the 2025/26 season.

 Măcelaru recently appeared at the Paris 2024 Olympics Opening Ceremony which was broadcast to 1.5 billion viewers worldwide.
 He led the Orchestre National de France and Chœurde Radio France in the performance of the Olympic Anthem as the Olympic Flag was raised beneath the Eiffel Tower.
-Măcelaru and the Orchestre National de France continue their 2024/25 season in tours throughout France, Germany, South Korea and China as well as a series of concerts in Paris celebrating the 150thanniversary of Ravel’s birth.
+Măcelaru and the Orchestre National de France continue their 2024/25 season in tours throughout France, Germany, South Korea and China as well as a series of concerts in Paris celebrating the 150th anniversary of Ravel’s birth.

 The 2023/24 season ➭